TIU11/rails-application-template/README.md

     For apps using jsbundling-rails with esbuild (or still using webpacker).

-        echo "lts/*" > .nvmrc # to default to the latest LTS version.
-See `nvm ls-remote --lts`. nvm install --latest-npm
+        echo "lts/*" > .nvmrc # Use the latest LTS version.
+See `nvm ls-remote --lts`. nvm alias default lts/* # Consider making this the default for new shells nvm install --latest-npm
         npm install --global yarn@latest